Basil Rathbone

-Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967) was a South African-born English actor.
-He rose to prominence in the United Kingdom as a Shakespearean stage actor and went on to appear in more than 70 films, primarily costume dramas, swashbucklers, and, occasionally, horror films.
+Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967) was an English actor.
+Born in South Africa and raised in Derbyshire, he rose to prominence in the United Kingdom as a Shakespearean stage actor and went on to appear in more than 70 films, primarily costume dramas, swashbucklers, and, occasionally, horror films.

 Rathbone frequently portrayed suave villains or morally ambiguous characters, such as Mr. Murdstone in David Copperfield (1935), Tybalt in Romeo and Juliet (1936) and Sir Guy of Gisbourne in The Adventures of Robin Hood (1938).
 His most famous role was that of Sherlock Holmes in fourteen Hollywood films made between 1939 and 1946 and in a radio series.

-His later career included roles on Broadway, as well as self-ironic film and television work.
-He received a Tony Award in 1948 as Best Actor in a Play.
-He was also nominated for two Academy Awards and was honoured with three stars on the Hollywood Walk of Fame.
+Rathbone's later career included roles on Broadway, as well as self-ironic film and television work.
+In 1948, he shared the Tony Award for Best Actor in a Play with two others.
+He was also nominated for two Academy Awards and honoured with three stars on the Hollywood Walk of Fame.

 Early life

-Rathbone was born in Johannesburg, South African Republic, to British parents.
+Rathbone was born in Johannesburg, South African Republic, to English parents.
 His mother, Anna Barbara (née George), was a violinist, and his father, Edgar Philip Rathbone, was a mining engineer and scion of the Liverpool Rathbone family.
 He had two older half-brothers, Harold and Horace, as well as two younger siblings, Beatrice and John.
 Basil was the great-grandson of the noted Victorian philanthropist, William Rathbone V, and thus a descendant of William Rathbone II.

 The Rathbones fled to Britain when Basil was three years old after his father was accused by the Boers of being a spy following the Jameson Raid.
 Rathbone attended Repton School in Derbyshire from 1906 to 1910, where he excelled at sports and was given the nickname "Ratters" by schoolmates.
 Thereafter, he was briefly employed as an insurance clerk by the Liverpool and Globe Insurance Companies, to appease his father's wish for him to have a conventional career.

 On 22 April 1911, Rathbone made his first appearance on stage at the Theatre Royal, Ipswich, Suffolk, as Hortensio in The Taming of the Shrew, with his cousin Sir Frank Benson's No. 2 Company, under the direction of Henry Herbert.
 In October 1912, he went to the United States with Benson's company, playing roles such as Paris in Romeo and Juliet, Fenton in The Merry Wives of Windsor, and Silvius in As You Like It.
 Returning to Britain, he made his first appearance in London at the Savoy Theatre on 9 July 1914, as Finch in The Sin of David.
 That December, he appeared at the Shaftesbury Theatre as the Dauphin in Henry V. During 1915, he toured with Benson and appeared with him at London's Court Theatre in December as Lysander in A Midsummer Night's Dream.